lerdmann1601/HERA-Matlab/README.md

 ### 1. Interactive Mode (Recommended for Beginners)

-The interactive wizard guides you through every step of the configuration, from data selection to statistical parameters.
+The interactive command-line interface guides you through every step of the configuration, from data selection to statistical parameters.
+If you are new to HERA, this is the recommended mode.
+At any point, you can exit the interface by typing `exit` or `quit` or `q`.

 ```matlab
 import HERA.start_ranking